Grinding

 Porphyry copper, gold-bearing sulfides

 Primary grinding ahead of flotation.
-Grind size stability directly affects residence time, reagent response, and recovery.
+Grind-size distribution can influence residence time, reagent response, and recovery, so testwork and operating data remain important.

 Iron Ore Beneficiation